mattgreen91/milestone-project-2/README.md

 <img src="assets/readme-files/wireframe_2.png" width="1000" style="margin: 0;">

-This project was created with a boiler template.
+At first I created the basic layout by making a boilerplate, that you can find [here](assets/boilerplate/boilerplate.html).

+Although my project only required me to use either Vanilla Javascript, JQuery, JSON, APIs or plug-ins, I decided that I wanted to use all of these in my project to demonstrate the skills that I have learnt.

-The planet page was made using excel.
+The planet page was made using excel. assets/readme-files/planet_grid.xlsx

 <img src="assets/readme-files/planet_4.png" width="500" style="margin: 0;">